A lot or a little?

 What parents need to know

-Parents need to know that the dialog in the Nixon White House is a veritable profanity-gate, with R-rated usage of the F-word, the S-word, the c-word, and numerous racial epithets (this is historically accurate, as the tapes revealed).
+Parents need to know that the dialogue in the Nixon White House is a veritable profanity-gate, with R-rated usage of "f--k," "s--t," and "c--t", and numerous racial epithets (this is historically accurate, as the tapes revealed).
 Vintage newsreels and broadcast-TV footage show glimpses of corpses, explosions, and war atrocities in Vietnam, Cambodia, and Chile.
 There is talk of the sexual lives of leading figures such as Martin Luther King, Henry Kissinger, and the Kennedys.
 Meanwhile FBI Director J. Edgar Hoover, heavily hinted as a homosexual, flirts with a waiter.
 This is a looong movie (even longer in the "Director's Cut"), so it's not the best choice for short-attention-span viewers.

 What's the story?